Mahdi03/Python-Virus/README.md

 			1. Then feel free to **remove `d82b5a265ef9e1c62e6fe52a3613b288.txt` for good**.
 	* This file is ***only for testing purposes*** to see how the files and their directories are stored.
 	* Of course, it's better to get rid of the file for production.
+	* This file shows how the directories and the file locations are stored. ***Please feel free to point out a better way of storing such information***
+	* Right now, the information is stored in multiple lists as `key, value` pairs.
 * `genRandDirs.py`:
 	* This file was manually created by me.
-	* This file is also not necessary to the project, however, it is used for testing the `virus.py`.
+	* This file is also not necessary to the project, however, it is used for testing the `virus.py` file.
-	* This file generates random files and folders inside the `test` folder, so that later on, ***any damage created by `virus.py` only harms the automatically generated files***, which can be later erased and re-created using.
+	* This file generates random files and folders inside the `test` folder, so that later on, ***any damage created by `virus.py` only harms the automatically generated files***, which can be later erased and re-created using the same script (`genRandDirs.py`).
+	* When running this file, you will come across certain errors.
+Just exit and run the file again.
+No need to try and fix the script.
+However, feel free to try and fix it!!!
+	* You can keep running the script until you are satified with the amount of files and folders.
+		*  **Running this file 3-4 times will create about 3,000 files, at least for me!!**
 * And of course, ***I HOPE THIS FILE NEVER GOES INTO PRODUCTION***
 * If it does, ***I AM NOT RESPONSIBLE for any damage caused by this project.***
-* ***THIS PROJECT IS INTENDED FOR LEARNING PURPOSES ONLY***
+* # ***THIS PROJECT IS INTENDED FOR LEARNING PURPOSES ONLY!!!***

 ## `test` Directory:
 Under the `test` directory, you will find a bunch of randomly genereated files by `genRandDirs.py`.